greenpeace/ggw_styleguide/README.md

 * Compress images (gulp-imagemin)
 * Clean files for a clean build (gulp-clean)
 * Rename (gulp-rename)
-* Chnaged, only pass through changed files (gulp-changed)
+* Changed, only pass through changed files (gulp-changed)
 * Caching of images so only changed images are compressed (gulp-cache)
 * Size (gulp-size)
+* Combine media queries (gulp-combine-media-queries)
 * Notify of changes (gulp-notify)

 Command for single install